jacqinthebox/vagrant-kubernetes/README.md

 ![variables](https://i.imgur.com/bx7VoJP.png)

 For example, when on Linux:
-To find your bridge interface, type `net add`
+To find a free IP address in your subnet, type e.g. `nmap -sP 192.168.1.0/24` To find your bridge interface, type `net add`
-To find your Gateway type `netstat -rn`
+To find your Gateway type `netstat -rn` or `ip r`
 To find your DNS type `nmcli dev show | grep DNS`

 In Windows `ipconfig /all` will do the trick.